RoganDawes/LOGITacker/fingerprint_os.md

 Recently, a tweet from [@AndreaBarisani](https://twitter.com/AndreaBarisani/status/1271444260412444673) evolved to an [open discussion](https://twitter.com/AndreaBarisani/status/1272603059097657345) thread and revived the topic.
-Andres was able to come up with some information on Operating-System-sepcific differences during USB device enumeration, as a side product of his [TamaGo](https://github.com/f-secure-foundry/tamago) development ([for his results, see here](https://gist.github.com/abarisani/4595a7c535435038e0571237893c81c4)).
+Andrea was able to come up with some information on Operating-System-sepcific differences during USB device enumeration, as a side product of his [TamaGo](https://github.com/f-secure-foundry/tamago) development ([for his results, see here](https://gist.github.com/abarisani/4595a7c535435038e0571237893c81c4)).